Social and Sustainable Capital

 In February 2020, Zamo Capital, a new organisation established by Big Society Capital to invest directly into fund managers to help them scale their impact, invested into SASC.
 This first investment is focused specifically on helping SASC grow their housing fund to over £100 million in assets under management.

 SASC has grown to become one of the leading fund managers with four funds, more than £50 million invested, and £117 million AUM.
-They have 32 social enterprises, charities and social purpose organisations social enterprises and charities in their portfolio and in 2019 won the NatWest SE100 Social Business award alongside one of their investees, Hull Women’s Network.
+They have 32 social enterprises, charities and social purpose organisations in their portfolio and in 2019 won the NatWest SE100 Social Business award alongside one of their investees, Hull Women’s Network.
 SASC has raised investment from Santander, the Social Investment Business and the University of Edinburgh, as well as a range of trusts and foundations including the Esmée Fairbairn Foundation, the Garfield Weston Foundation and Barrow Cadbury Trust.
 In 2019, they won the Better Society Awards ‘Best Asset Manager of the Year’.